One of the best community experiences I’ve ever had was a weekly lunch hosted at a small indie coworking space where I was a member.

 11. Embrace awkward silences, and politely call on specific people to participate

 We’ve all experienced that awkward silence where someone asks a question to a group of people, and no one steps up to answer.
 If you’re the facilitator, you’ll have an urge to fill in the space yourself.
 Fight that urge!
 Sometimes it’s important to just let the silence sit, and leave it to your participants to fill it in with their voice.

 Other times, you’ll notice that someone hasn’t had a chance to say something yet, and you want to make sure they have a chance to contribute.
 Or you know of someone in the group who would have a good answer, and you want to nudge them to jump in.

 So it’s important to ask specific questions to specific participants in virtual discussion groups.
-“Throwing open-ended questions like ‘what do you think about this’ to everyone will result in either total silence, or multiple members attempting to speak at the same time”, says Rong.
+“Throwing open-ended questions like ‘What do you think about this?’ to everyone will result in either total silence, or multiple members attempting to speak at the same time,” says Nina.
 As the facilitator, you can shape the conversation based on who you ask questions to.
 Use your power!